 View this post on Instagram

 Once your pores are feeling fresh and clean, you’ve essentially paved the way for a high-quality serum or mask to penetrate even more effectively.
-If you’re concerned about future breakouts, follow up with a clarifying serum or oil like Sunday Riley’s Luna Night Sleeping Oil ($55).
-Or, if your skin is feeling a bit red and sensitive, follow up with a quality water cream moisturizer or a sheet mask infused with hyaluronic acid.
+If you’re concerned about future breakouts, read more about how to use facial oils on acne-prone skin or follow up with a clarifying serum or oil like Sunday Riley’s Luna Night Sleeping Oil ($55).
+If your skin is feeling a bit red and sensitive, follow up with a quality water cream moisturizer or a sheet mask infused with hyaluronic acid.
 Whatever you choose, just note that it isn’t recommended to use any exfoliating products (be them chemical or physical exfoliators) for a few days after using a device of this nature.

 The Sunday Edit Verdict